akhealth/EIS-Modernization/sow/search.md

 The Contractor shall provide the following services:

--   Contractor shall review user research and conduct additional user research in order to provide data views that are most useful.
+-   Contractor shall review existing research artifacts and conduct additional user research in order to determine user needs, define and test usability of solutions, and provide interfaces/data views that are most useful.

 -   Contractor shall ensure that DPA field staff can search for needed information using a variety of search inputs, individually and in combination.